 Freezing Pureed Berries

-If you enjoy making smoothies or want some smooshed berries to drizzle over a cheesecake, poundcake, or other dessert, then pureeing some blackberries and freezing them might be the way to go.
-The seeds can be left in the puree or strained out with sieve.
+If you enjoy making smoothies or want some smooshed berries to drizzle over a cheesecake, pound cake, or other desserts, then pureeing some blackberries and freezing them might be the way to go.
+The seeds can be left in the puree or strained out with a sieve.
 Besides smoothies and dessert drizzle, pureed blackberries are also perfect for mixing with yogurt and making frozen yogurt treats.
-It’s probably best to make frozen yogurt goodies with freshly pureed blackberries instead of thawing out frozen puree and refreezing it with the yogurt.
+It’s probably best to make frozen yogurt goodies with freshly pureed blackberries instead of thawing out the frozen puree and refreezing it with the yogurt.

 I like to have a few empty ice cube trays on hand during the summer.
 I’ve used some for berry puree to create wonderful ice cubes that enhance my cup of lemonade.
 These lovely fruit cubes chill the lemonade without making it watery and the additional flavor is refreshing!